atkaper/wifi-240v-ac-led-dimmer/README.txt

 (3) https://github.com/SpenceKonde/ATTinyCore  - ATTiny Core for Arduino IDE - sources / README's.

-(4) https://bitbucket.org/xoseperez/fauxmoesp/src/master/   - The Alexa Connector Library
+(4) OBSOLETE - use (7): https://bitbucket.org/xoseperez/fauxmoesp/src/master/   - The Alexa Connector Library

 (5) https://github.com/me-no-dev/ESPAsyncTCP  - needed for fauxmo

 (6) https://github.com/me-no-dev/ESPAsyncWebServer  - needed for fauxmo

+(7) https://github.com/Aircoookie/Espalexa - The new library to use together with Alexa

 Note: most other needed libraries can be installed from the Arduino IDE using Sketch -> Include Library -> Manage.